Melvynx/Ticket0_flask/README.md

 Select `venv` and install the dependency.

-To start, open `run.py` in pycharm and clic in the red arrow.
+To start, open `run.py` in pycharm and clic in the green arrow ✅➡️.

 ### Fronted